allent4n/allent4n.github.io/_pages/about.md

 For more info
 ------
 More info about my project can be found on my [GitHub](https://github.com/allent4n).
-Some of my published papers are shown [here](https://scholar.google.com/citations?user=stTO7pwAAAAJ&hl=en).
+My publications are shown [here](https://scholar.google.com/citations?user=stTO7pwAAAAJ&hl=en).